KevinWorkman/HappyCoding/tutorials/java-server/index.md

 Then in 2019, Oracle gave Java EE to the [Eclipse Foundation](https://www.eclipse.org/org/foundation/).
 But here's the weird part: they didn't let the Eclipse Foundation use the name "Java" or the `javax` package.

-That meant that after 2019, Java EE was renamed to Jakarta EE, and the code itself was moved to a new `jarakta` package, for example `jakarta.servlet.http.HttpServlet`.
+That meant that after 2019, Java EE was renamed to Jakarta EE, and the code itself was moved to a new `jakarta` package, for example `jakarta.servlet.http.HttpServlet`.

 In other words, old tutorials will talk about Java EE and use the old `javax` package, but new tutorials will talk about Jakarta EE and use the new `jakarta` package.
 This also means that if you download an old version of a library or server container, it might only work with the old `javax` package, but new versions of libraries and server containers will only work with the new `jakarta` package.

-This is all really confusing, so if you have a question (or if I got any of it wrong) please reach out to me on [the Happy Coding forum](https://forum.happycoding.io)!
+This is all really confusing, so if you have a question, please reach out to me on [the Happy Coding forum](https://forum.happycoding.io)!

 # Tutorials